Best time to go to Norway for a perfect weather and where to go?

 So, when is the best time to go to Norway?
 Here's some more information to help you in your decision:

 - On average, the warmest months in Oslo are July and August, and the coldest months are January and February

-- The rainiest months in this city are May, June, July, August, September, October and November
+- The rainiest months in this city are May, June, July, August and October

 - The best months for swimming in Oslo are July and August